roomrys/ROM_LDMD/readme.md

 >
 > **b (vector: [rank trunc] X 1)**: vector used in LDMD Online step where *b* = psuedoinv(*Phi*) * *g_3Da*(:, 1).

-### Functions
+### Functions (separate files)
-> #### categorize_AMR.m
+> #### categorize_AMR2.m (similar to categorize_AMR.m which returns both AMR_1 and AMRb gauges)
-> The function *AMR2 = **categorize_AMR**(gauges_struct)* iterates through each gauge matrix stored in the data structure *gauges_struct* and determines whether the gauge uses AMR L1, L2, or a mixture of both.
+> The function *AMR2 = **categorize_AMR2**(gauges_struct)* iterates through each gauge matrix stored in the data structure *gauges_struct* and determines whether the gauge uses AMR L1, L2, or a mixture of both.
 The times for which each gauge is active is plotted in a histogram with base-name "lifetime_gauges" which is then saved to the current working directory + "\Plots\Gagues Lifetime\" + file name.
 The initial position of each gauges is also plotted where different colors correspond to the gauge using a certain AMR level.
 This plot is saved
 >>  **Inputs**:
 >>> **gauges_struct (data structure containing matrices)**: data structure containing gauge ID's or gauge numbers as fieldnames and the states of the corresponding gauge in a matrix where the rows represent a time-step and the columns are organized as shown in the **Table 1** below.